zlatko-michailov/abc/notes.md

 ## To Do
 - Prepare release
   - Tag
+  - releases
-  - Releases
+  - roadmap
-  - Roadmap
+  - makefile
-  - Notes
+  - notes

 - socket
   - Rename handle to fd